GenerEcheverria/cakephp-docker/README.md

 > remember to replace `myapp` with whatever you really named the container and with your actual database name and user login

-## OK, so what did the defaults set up?
+## General setup description

-There are 4 containers that I use all the time that will be spooled up automatically
+There are 3 containers that will be spooled up automatically

 ### `myapp-nginx` - the web server